… creating high demand value through wrapped product bundling

 - Theatre’s offer ticket bundles for the “Spring Season” of plays

-For consumers, there is a tangible benefit when companies package two or more items together to create a higher perceived value for a price (usually) lower than what you would have had to pay for the items separately.
+For consumers, there is a tangible benefit when companies package two or more items together to create higher perceived value for a price (usually) lower than what you would have had to pay for the items separately.

 Although bundling can be highly convenient to a purchaser, it can also give a clear strategic advantage to the seller.
-An article by Anthony Tjan in Harvard Business Review analyzed how this can work in expensive hotel rooms.
+An article by Anthony Tjan in Harvard Business Review analyzed how this can work for expensive hotel rooms.
 He uses these two scenarios:

 - Ask the guest to pay $750 for a hotel room, PLUS the option of paying $10 for a bottle of water in the room, or